C.A.R. Hoare’s work “Recursive data structures” motivates a simple rule that good language design should abide by:

 foo x = x +# 1#

-These choices are semantically invisible but syntactically required for performance reasons.
+Both snippets add 1 to the variable x with different data layouts.
+The choices are semantically invisible1 but syntactically different, and the latter exists solely for performance reasons.
 Scheduling languages like Halide and TACO take a different path:

 (3) Implementation details that don’t affect program correctness are confined to a separate language.

-In Halide, you write the algorithm once as a pure functional description, and then separately write a schedule specifying optimizations such as tiling and parallelism.
-The schedule does not change the program semantics, only how the compute is performed.
+In Halide, you write the algorithm once as a pure functional description, and then separately write a schedule specifying how the program should run.
+The schedule does not change the program semantics, only the execution strategy.
 This separation is enforced syntactically.

 // algorithm